groenator/iptvboss-docker/docs/vnc-stable.md

 Full desktop VNC image built from [`Dockerfile`](../Dockerfile), based on `consol/debian-xfce-vnc`.
 Gives you a full XFCE desktop with the IPTVBoss application, Firefox and Chromium pre-installed, reachable via any VNC client or a browser (noVNC).

+`Stable` here refers to the IPTVBoss app release channel.
+This image tracks official non-beta IPTVBoss releases (from the `release` tag/file), not a separate "stable container" codebase.

 - Image: `ghcr.io/groenator/iptvboss-docker:latest`
 - Ports: `5901` (VNC client), `6901` (noVNC web client), `8001` (XC server, optional)